doinel1a/vite-solid-ts/README.md

 This development starter template comes fully equipped with all the necessary tools to create modern, responsive and fast web applications, including:

-- **React JS**: A library for building user interfaces that uses a declarative approach and provides a way to create reusable UI components;
+- **Solid JS**: A library for building user interfaces that uses a declarative approach and provides a way to create reusable UI components;
 - **TypeScript**: A programming language that adds static type checking to JavaScript and provides additional features such as interfaces, enums, and classes;
 - **Tailwind CSS**: A utility-first CSS framework that provides predefined classes for common styles and layout patterns, allowing quick styling without writing custom CSS;
 - **SASS**: A CSS preprocessor that adds features such as variables, nesting, and mixins to CSS, making it easier to write and maintain large CSS codebases;